-- Steps for reproduction.
-If we cannot reliably reproduce the issue, we cannot fix it.
+- Steps for reproduce the vulnerability.
+If we cannot reliably reproduce the issue, we cannot fix it

 Out Of Scope

-- Anything which looks like a test domain, or not a production website.
+Anything which looks like a test domain, or not a production website.
+Like, test.enciphers.com.

-Note: Please refrain from doing any stress testings like DoS or DDoS as it can pose a problem for our users.
+Note: Please refrain from doing any stress testing like DoS or DDoS.

 Not Applicable Vulnerabilities